Click on the Events below to sign up and for more information!

 Hope may seem like an impossible thing in the face of so much chaos, but we must hold onto hope.
 Hope can be a gateway through which we acknowledge what is happening yet still find ways to persevere.
 Hope can be a way to engage within the core idea still held within our Earth Day traditions: to commit to restoring the land and sustaining life for all current and future earthlings.

-On this Earth Day, San Bruno Mountain Watch welcomes you to join ecological restoration fellow Emily Martin in Buckeye Canyon for a guided walk and reflection session.
+On this Earth Day, San Bruno Mountain Watch welcomes you to join ecological restoration fellow Emily Martin in Owl and Buckeye Canyon for a guided walk and reflection session.
 Emily will lead participants in an exploration of how we can engage in land-based caretaking and revolutionary land-based connections that go beyond a single day on the calendar.
 How can we hold onto hope considering the uncertainty within these times?

 Please sign up using the form below to receive further directions to the meeting location.
 Dress according to the weather and wear close-toed shoes.
 Pants and long sleeves are recommended as there is poison oak present at the edges of some trails.
 Light snacks will be provided but it is recommended to bring your own bottle of water.